Old Farmer's Almanac: Weather predictions

 Forecasts emphasize temperature and precipitation deviations from averages.
 These are based on 30-year statistical averages prepared by the National Oceanic and Atmospheric Administration and updated every ten years.
 The most recent climatological normals tabulation spans the period 1971 through 2000.

 While The Old Farmer's Almanac has always looked to Thomas's original formula to help with predictions, its forecasting methods have been refined over the years.
 Today, they also incorporate observations of sunspots and other solar activity.
 Weather trends and events are predicted by comparing solar patterns and historical weather conditions with current solar activity.

 Forecasts are prepared as much as 18 months in advance and presented in each edition by region.
 There are 16 regions for the U.S. and five for Canada in their respective country editions.
 Four additional regions are available on the Almanacs Web site, Almanac.com.
 These include Hawaii and Alaska for the U.S. and the Yukon Territory and Northwest Territories for Canada.

 In 2008, the Almanac stated that the earth had entered a global cooling period that would probably last decades.
 The journal based its prediction on sunspot cycles.
 Said contributing meteorologist Joseph D'Aleo, "Studying these and other factor suggests that cold, not warm, climate may be our future."

 Accuracy

-A number of analyses have concluded that the forecasts in The Old Farmer's Almanac are not very accurate.
+A number of analyses have concluded that the forecasts in The Old Farmer's Almanac are not accurate.
 For example, USA Today stated that "according to numerous media analyses neither The Old Farmer's Almanac nor the Farmers' Almanac gets it right."
-John Walsh at the University of Illinois reviewed five years of monthly forecasts and found 50.7% of the temperature forecasts and 51.9% of precipitation forecasts were in the correct direction, whereas a randomly generated forecast would be correct 50% of the time.
+John Walsh at the University of Illinois reviewed five years' monthly forecasts and found 50.7% of the temperature forecasts and 51.9% of precipitation forecasts were in the correct direction, whereas a randomly generated forecast would be correct 50% of the time.

 In its bicentennial edition, the Almanac stated "neither we nor anyone else has as yet gained sufficient insight into the mysteries of the universe to predict weather with anything resembling total accuracy."